- This learning report describes the work undertaken by two NHS trusts as part of the Health Foundation’s Flow Cost Quality programme.

 Each trust brought its own context, culture, challenges and opportunities to the programme.
 Their experiences have provided rich learning about the relationships between flow, cost and quality, and about managing large-scale change within a complex system.

-The Flow Cost Quality programme builds on, and contributes to, a growing body of work on improving flow.
+The Flow Cost Quality programme built on, and contributed to, a growing body of work on improving flow.
 This report includes an appendix of other programmes that have aimed to improve flow, as well as suggestions of further reading.